WATCH THE VIDEOS BELOW TO LEARN MORE ABOUT WHO WE ARE AND WHAT WE DO!

 Education: We strive to provide participating schools with the resources and coordination to teach pedestrian, bike, and public transit safety.

 Engagement: As schools educate students about safety, we aim to practice and model it through events like walking and bike buses.
-We aspire to continually raise awareness in our community by interacting with families at Parent Teacher Organizations (i.e., PTAs, PTCs), and participating in resource fairs and other community events.
+We are part of a movement to continually raise awareness in our community by interacting with families at Parent Teacher Organizations (i.e., PTAs, PTCs), and participating in resource fairs and other community events.

 Upcoming Events